Ganeshkumar-V/Ganeshkumar-V/README.md

 **`Rocket Propulsion, Computational Fluid Dynamics, High-Performance Computing, OpenFOAM`**

-I am a doctoral candidate at IIT Gandhinagar, specializing in Rocket Propulsion and Combustion, with a particular focus on energetic materials.
+I am a Ph.D.
+Research Scholar at IIT Gandhinagar, specializing in Rocket Propulsion and Combustion, with a particular focus on energetic materials.
 My research involves the development of multiphase Computational Fluid Dynamics (CFD) solvers aimed at accurately predicting the performance of rocket motors.
 I envision and execute my projects by developing sophisticated CFD frameworks within the OpenFOAM platform.

 <!--
 ### 📊 Stats